Google Workspace SSO

 - Before clicking OK, change

 <CUSTOM_DOMAIN>tags to the name of your Google Workspace primary domain e.g. acmetest.com, in both parts of the XML

 - Click OK and then Next to finalise the configuration

-- Test the authentication by clicking the newly created Gmail tile and when prompted sign in with your identity provider credentials
+- The new tile should be visible in the application list.
+Test the authentication by clicking the newly created Gmail tile and when prompted sign in with your identity provider credentials

 Additional Google App tiles